alire-project/ada_spark_workflow/README.md

 # Continuous Integration (GitHub Actions)

 For this project we use GitHub Actions for Continuous Integration (CI).
-It provides virtual machines to build and tests the project when new code is added, as well as automated validation of contributions through pull-request checks, or code coverage report with codecovio.
+It provides virtual machines to build and test the project when new code is added, as well as automated validation of contributions through pull-request checks, or code coverage report with codecovio.

 The only thing needed for CI to work is a "workflow" file in the `.github/workflows/` directory.